 St Joseph’s penny - Not everyone has the things they need to make a happy home, but Caritas, through the St Joseph’s Penny Appeal, reaches out to those vulnerable children and families in our communities.
 Caritas offers support in lots of different ways – from food parcels to counselling sessions, from Christmas presents to giving young mums and their babies somewhere safe to live; Caritas means something different to everyone they help

-This year, each class will have a large class jar to collect as many pennies as they can.
+Last year classes raised hundreds of pounds for this appeal, each class will again have a large class jar to collect as many pennies as they can.
 All children will be given a plastic bank bag to collect as many pennies as possible for their class jar.